-Compliance with the Act and directions
+Compliance with the Act and Directions

-- 23. The Contractor must in relation to personal information comply with: - the requirements of the Act applicable to the Contractor as a service provider, including any applicable order of the commissioner under the Act; and - (b) any direction given by the Province under this Schedule. - 24.
-The Contractor acknowledges that it is familiar with the requirements of the Act governing personal information that are applicable to it as a service provider.
+- 26. The Contractor must in relation to personal information comply with: - (a) the requirements of the Act applicable to the Contractor as a service provider, including any regulation made under the Act and the terms of this Schedule; and - (b) any direction given by the Province under this Schedule. - 27.
+The Contractor acknowledges that it is familiar with the requirements of the Act governing personal information that are applicable to it as a service provider. - 28.
+The Contractor will provide the Province with such information as may be reasonably requested by the Province to assist the Province in confirming the Contractor's compliance with this Schedule.

-Notice of non-compliance
+Notice of Non-Compliance

-25. If for any reason the Contractor does not comply, or anticipates that it will be unable to comply, with a provision in this Schedule in any respect, the Contractor must promptly notify the Province of the particulars of the non-compliance or anticipated non-compliance and what steps it proposes to take to address, or prevent recurrence of, the non-compliance or anticipated non-compliance.
+29. If for any reason the Contractor does not comply, or anticipates that it will be unable to comply in any respect, with any provision in this Schedule, the Contractor must promptly notify the Province of the particulars of the non-compliance or anticipated non-compliance and what steps it proposes to take to address, or prevent recurrence of, the non-compliance or anticipated non-compliance.